 On October 7, 2018, we presented a webinar to provide an update on the development of the process to become a "PAVA-Recognized Vocologist."
 The full video of the webinar is available below.
 The presentation is approximately 30 minutes followed by 17 minutes of live Q & A. You may also download a handout of the material on the slides.

-The purpose of the PAVA Recognition is to recognize established professionals in Vocology and encourage and recognize their multidisciplinary knowledge and experience across all vocology disciplines.
+The purpose of the PAVA Recognition is to acknowledge professional engagement, experience, and knowledge across all vocology disciplines.

 2. What is the process for becoming a PAVA-RV?

-The current recommendations for the PAVA-RV credentialing process include a hybrid application that assesses:
+The PAVA-RV process will include a hybrid application that assesses:

 All applicants, regardless of background/education/experience, will be required to follow the same process to ensure consistency and integrity of the recognition process.

 Much thought and effort has been put into accommodating the numerous, interdisciplinary backgrounds that comprise PAVA membership.
-In alignment with these efforts, the process of obtaining recognition will be interdisciplinary and open to all PAVA Voting Members in good standing.
+In alignment with these efforts, the process of obtaining recognition will be interdisciplinary and open to Full Members of PAVA in good standing.

-The Standards Selection subcommittee developed recommendations regarding the content that should be included in an assessment tool, which will be used, in part, to determine an applicant’s candidacy to receive the designation of PAVA-RV.
-The information has been agreed upon by subcommittee consensus to be accurate, germane, and to cover a wide variety of subtopics within Vocology.
-In addition to the assessment, this information will guide potential webinars and learning modules for PAVA members.
+The Standards Selection Subcommittee was comprised of professionals from an array of vocology specializations.
+The committee’s charge was to develop recommendations regarding the content that should be included in an assessment tool, which will be used, in part, to determine an applicant’s candidacy to receive the designation of PAVA-RV.
+The information was agreed upon by subcommittee consensus to be accurate, germane, and to cover a wide variety of subtopics within vocology.

-The Feasibility subcommittee analyzed and made recommendations to the Credentialing/Specialization committee pertaining to the financial, legal, and practical feasibility of implementing an assessment tool for the PAVA-RV designation.
+The Feasibility Subcommittee analyzed the issues surrounding PAVA Recognition and made recommendations to the Credentialing/Specialization committee pertaining to the financial, legal, and practical feasibility of implementing an assessment tool for the PAVA-RV designation.
 The subcommittee recommended that applicants be assessed through a hybrid tool that included a test and a portfolio that would demonstrate applicants’ professional credentials.
 The subcommittee developed the portfolio requirements in consultation with focus groups of PAVA members.
-The portfolio framework requires applicants to submit supporting documentation that demonstrates (a) they are currently established in a profession related to Vocology, and (b) they have obtained multidisciplinary experiences across a range of Vocology disciplines and areas.
+The portfolio framework requires applicants to submit supporting documentation that demonstrates (a) they are currently established in a profession related to vocology, and (b) they have obtained multidisciplinary experiences across a range of vocology disciplines and areas.
 The PAVA Board of Directors approved the Feasibility subcommittee’s portfolio framework in May, 2020.

-The Credentialing/Specialization committee completed their work in April 2020.
-A new committee, the Implementation committee, has been charged with developing a plan to implement the hybrid testing and portfolio model as outlined by the Credentialing/Specialization committee.
+The Implementation committee was charged with developing a plan to implement the hybrid testing and portfolio model as outlined by the Credentialing/Specialization committee.